-21 x 10 provides a new platform for the unique perspectives that artists, academics, and the future generation of thinkers have on the world around us.
-While the Ian Potter Museum of Art undergoes major renovations ahead of its 2023 re-opening, 21 x 10 shifts the University of Melbourne Art Collection beyond the walls of the museum with a physical exhibition throughout the Arts West building, and a series of programs across the University’s Parkville campus.
+21 x 10 provided a new platform for the unique perspectives that artists, academics, and the future generation of thinkers have on the world around us.
+While the Ian Potter Museum of Art undergoes major renovations, 21 x 10 shifted the University of Melbourne Art Collection beyond the walls of the museum with a physical exhibition throughout the Arts West building, and a series of programs across the University’s Parkville campus.

-21 x 10 public programs engage a multiplicity of perspectives, voices and academic disciplines to build on and amplify conversations started by the artists.
-The exhibition’s digital component will continue to evolve throughout the year, providing ongoing opportunities for the publication of new material including video and podcast presentations by academics, artists and students, and new academic and creative responses to artworks.
-Physical public programs will include outdoor events and performances, artist-led workshops, seminars and artwork screenings.
+21 x 10 public programs engaged a multiplicity of perspectives, voices and academic disciplines to build on and amplify conversations started by the artists.
+The exhibition’s digital component provided ongoing opportunities for the publication of new material including video and podcast presentations by academics, artists and students, and new academic and creative responses to artworks.
+Physical public programs included outdoor events and performances, artist-led workshops, seminars and artwork screenings.
 Through these programs, we invite our diverse audiences to share ideas, ask questions, challenge historical narratives, and to imagine new futures.

 Presentation partners: Arts West Faculty of Arts, Buxton Contemporary, Faculty of Fine Arts and Music, Grainger Museum, Old Quad, Melbourne School of Design and Science Gallery, Melbourne.